You Searched For:

 2004 marked the 20th anniversary of the re-emergence of securities trading in the People's Republic of China.
 In 1984, the government approved the issuance of the first publicly issued stock since 1949.
 The issuing company was the state-owned Beijing Tian-Quio Department Store, which issued a three-year fixed interest rate stock that resembled a three-year bond in Western financial markets.
 Beginning in 1990, China also permitted the establishment of 24 regional stock exchanges to trade the slowly expanding number of new shares.
 In late 1990, China formally re-established two fully functioning national stock exchanges, one in Shanghai and one in the southern Chinese city of Shenzhen.
 All Chinese share trading was gradually moved to these two exchanges, beginning in late 1990.
 After 12 years of rapid growth, China again became a major stock market in the Far East, third in size after Japan and Hong Kong.

-A classroom guide to the "Money: A History" exhibit, including learning objectives, vocabulary, discussion questions and a classroom activity.
+A classroom guide to the Museum's Money Room, including learning objectives, vocabulary, discussion questions and a classroom activity.